 Q. Do you ever do features / collabs?

 A. I definitely do.
-If you think I might be feeling your project and would like to commission me for a guest verse, please email me an mp3 of the track in question with your verses and hook already recorded, explaining a bit about what you are looking for me from my verse, and how you hear it fitting within the grander vision of your composition.
-If you'd like me to record something for the hook, please let me know what you need, giving me some examples of the type of chorus you are looking for.
+If you think I might be feeling your project and would like to commission a guest verse, please email me an mp3 of your track with your verses and the hook already recorded, explaining a bit about what you are looking for me.
 I will get back to you as soon as I can and we can negotiate rates.
 Thanks!

 Q. Can my band open for you on your next tour?

 A. I'm all for giving up-and-coming artists a place to showcase their art, but I have so many friends I want to tour with these days that it's unlikely I will be able to take everyone who asks on the road.
 That being said, if you do happen have a draw in your city and want to open for me locally, please get in contact with the venue where I'm playing (I always list this info on my tour page), and ask for the promoter's contact info.
 You can reach out to the promoter and see if they need a "local" (i.e. opener from the town with a built-in fanbase), and the promoter will get in touch with my management and me.
 If it looks like you are doing something interesting and you can promise a certain amount of ticket pre-sales, there's a chance we can add you to the show if there's room.
 I

 Then, if you kill it and my fans like you, we could end up doing more shows together down the road, you never know.
 Thank you for your professionalism.
 I get a lot of requests of this nature, going through the promoter is your best bet.